What is Vanadium?

 At some later point whilst heating the compounds he noted they turned red.
 He then changed the name to 'erythronium' from the Greek for 'red'.

 Having sent his newly discovered chemical element for further analysis the sample was declared incorrectly, to be chromium.
 It was another twenty seven years before Swedish Professor Nils Gabriel Sefström rediscovered vanadium.
 He named it after Vanadis, Scandinavian goddess of love and beauty.

 Subsequent analysis confirmed it was the same element that had originally been discovered by Andrés Manuel del Río.

-Vanadium can react with a variety of other elements and the chemical compounds that it forms often exhibit beautiful colours.
-The gemstone emerald gets its colour from trace amounts of chromium and vanadium.
+Vanadium reacts with a variety of other elements.
+The chemical compounds it forms often exhibit beautiful colours.
+Emerald gets its colour from trace amounts of chromium and vanadium.